arthur-debiasi/trybe-back-end-one-for-all/README.md

 ## 📌 Skills

+- Table normalization;
-- Use DDL, DML and DQL commands in SQL;
+- Use of DDL, DML and DQL commands in SQL;
+- Creation of databases and tables;
-- Create queries for searching and filtering data;
+- Creating queries for searching and filtering data;
-- Create queries for inserting, updating and removing data.
+- Creation of queries for inserting, updating and removing data.

 ## 💬 Contact Me